-Sister Domingas and some of the girls at St. Isabel's Children's Charity (also known as OCSI) have been working on a project called Moving Sands.
+Sister Domingas and some of the girls at St. Isabel's Children's Charity (also known as OCSI) have been working on a project making bags.
 This project enables the handiwork of the girls at OCSI to be sold to benefit the organization.

 Young women at OCSI are employing their skills making bags of soda can pop-tops, and weaving them into bags.
 These bags are available for purchase.
 For more information, please contact Sister Domingas at: email@example.com.

 Angola is rebuilding its country after the end of a 27-year civil war in 2002.
 When Angola's war for independence from Portugal ended in 1975, a Civil War began.The war lasted 27 years, ending in 2002.
 An estimated 500,000 people were killed.
 This war spawned a disastrous humanitarian crisis in Angola, internally displacing 4.28 million people, one-third of Angola's population.
 The United Nations estimated in 2003 that 80 percent of Angolans lacked access to basic medical care, 60 percent lacked access to water, and 30 percent of Angolan children would die before the age of 5, with an overall life expectancy of less than 40 years of age.